kylifornication-code/thedrizzle/docs/aboutme.md

   <div class="value-card">
     <div class="value-icon">🏋️‍♀️</div>
     <h3>Hard Work</h3>
     <p>I'm highly competitive.
-I played team and individual sports my entire life, coached high school wrestling for years, and my family has a large collection of boardgames we compete with eachother in.
+I played team and individual sports my entire life, coached high school wrestling for years, and my family has a large collection of boardgames we compete with each other in.
 I love logic games, chess, and games that have social elements of negotiation.
 I'm always pushing myself and those around me to set big goals.</p>
   </div>

   <div class="value-card">
     <div class="value-icon">🔧</div>
     <h3>Maker</h3>
     <p>If you're not making you're consuming.
 This value is something my family shares.
 I grew up in a family of DIYers and with the introduction of AI it's now easier than ever to create.
-I love to 3d print, write, and work on my house as well as in the digit world.</p>
+I love to 3d print, write, and work on my house as well as in the digital world.</p>
   </div>

 </div>